 The Natural Preserve character area consists of undeveloped land with significant or unique natural or ecological features like lakes, streams, view sheds, wetlands, and other natural areas.
-You are likely familiar with Brick Mill Falls (top right) and Fields Landing (bottom right); these are examples of iconic Natural Preserve lands.
-Archaeological sites containing Native American artifacts, and remnants of early settlements serve as important pieces of the county's heritage in this character area.
+You are likely familiar with Roberts Lake Park and Trail; this is a prime example of Natural Preserve lands within the City; perpetually protected from development and restricted in use.
+Archaeological sites containing Native American artifacts and remnants of early settlements serve as important pieces of the county's heritage and should be included in this character area.

 This character area identifies large contiguous areas that are under some form of protection from development, such as easement, acquisition or other means.
 These areas serve critical environmental functions such as habitat protection, stormwater management and filtration of surface and ground water.
-Some of these lands are also open for passive recreation like Lake Allatooona, Garland Mountain and the Etowah River.
+Some of these lands are also open for passive recreation.

-- Work with federal and state programs to increase the level of protection on environmentally sensitive areas. - Widen roadways in Natural Preserve areas only when absolutely necessary and design the alterations to minimize visual impact. - Create additional public access areas that do not disturb the natural environment.
+- Work with federal and state programs to increase the level of protection on environmentally sensitive areas. - Widen roadways in Natural Preserve areas only when absolutely necessary and design the alterations to minimize visual impact. - Create additional public access areas that do not disturb the natural environment. - Create connections between these areas for wildlife movement and low -impact human uses such as hiking.